MicrosoftDocs/windows-itpro-docs/education/windows/s-mode-switch-to-edu.md

 |Credential Guard | | | | X |
 |Device Guard | | | | X |

-## Why switch

-Do you have apps that you want to run that aren’t in the Microsoft Store (Win32 applications)?
-If so, you might want to switch to Windows 10 Pro.
-No problem, you can switch for free.
+###  Windows 10 in S mode is safe, secure, and fast.
+However, in some limited scenarios, you might need to switch to Windows 10 Pro.
+You can switch devices running Windows 10, version 1709 or later.
+Use the following information to switch to Windows 10 Pro through the Microsoft Store or by using AutoPilot.

-> [!NOTE]
+> [!IMPORTANT]
-> The only way to revert to Windows 10 in S mode is to perform a BMR factory reset.
-This will allow you to reimage a device.
+> While it’s free to switch to Windows 10 Pro, it’s not reversible.
+The only way to rollback this kind of switch is through a BMR factory reset.

 ## Requirements for switching

-### 1709 devices
-- Devices must be running Windows 10, version
+**1709 Devices** - Devices must be running Windows 10, version 1709

-### 1804 devices
-- Devices must be running Windows 10 Pro in S mode, version 1803.
+**1803 Devices**- Devices must be running Windows 10 Pro in S mode, version 1803.

 ## How to switch

-### Switching for 1804 devices
+### Switching for 1803 devices
-The switch motion for 1804 devices will behave differently than 1709 devices.
+The switch motion for 1803 devices will behave differently than 1709 devices.
 MAK keys will only upgrade editions.
 For example: If a MAK key is applied to a device running Windows 10 Pro in S mode and an Enterprise MAK key is applied, the device will switch to Windows 10 Enterprise in S mode.

-### How to switch 1804 devices out of S mode
+### How to switch 1803 devices out of S mode
 The S mode switch option is recognized in the Windows AutoPilot profile and configuration will now continue.

-1. Enroll S mode device in Intune.
-2. Enter the Intune admin portal.
-3. Select which devices to switch out of S mode.
+1. Select which devices to switch out of S mode.
-4. Select the S mode switch option in Intune/MDM.
+2. Select the S mode switch option in Intune/MDM.

-Select the S mode switch option in Intune/MDM.The device will switch from S mode.
-A reboot is not required.

 > [!NOTE]
 > To rollback to Windows 10 Pro in S mode, a BMR factory reset must be performed.

-### Switching in future versions
-In future versions, new options will become available to switch.

 #### Blocking individual users from switching via the Store
 Currently, individual users can switch out of S mode at any time.
 To prevent this, user permissions to the Store will need to be restricted through the Intune/MDM portal.